1st-rapid-response-force/Training-Programs/docs/source/tc3/medics_in_the_rrf.rst

 **Air Assault and Airborne Infantry**

 Medics attached to Air Assault and Airborne infantry platoons will operate with the platoons to provide an embedded medical capability on the ground and a centralized hand over to further medical care.
-They are not in possesion of any special vehicles and as such will be unable to stitch wounds.
+They are not in possesion of any special vehicles and as such will be unable to stitch wounds or provide blood transfusions.

 **MEDEVAC Helicopter Flight**

-MEDEVAC helicopter personnel are trained to operate specially equipped blackhawk helicopters to carry casualties back to base.
-Medical teams assigned to a MEDEVAC helicopter will work with the flight team to provide on board medical aid to collected casualties.
+MEDEVAC helicopter personnel are trained to operate specially equipped blackhawk helicopters to carry casualties back to base for Level 2 care.
+Medical teams assigned to a MEDEVAC helicopter will work with the flight crew to receive casualties in the battlezone and bring them back to a Level 2 facility.